Why Benefits Enrollment Is Still Stuck in 2015

 I want to be careful about this section, because the AI hype cycle has done real damage to serious conversations about operational improvement.

 Benefits data is among the most sensitive data an employer holds.
 It carries HIPAA obligations.
 It intersects with ADA considerations, ERISA fiduciary responsibilities, and ACA reporting requirements.
-An AI agent operating on this data — reading plan documents, making eligibility decisions, generating compliance filings — needs to operate within a defined set of constraints.
-That's [compliance as a competitive moat](/blog/compliance-as-a-competitive-moat), not a cost center that reflect all of that legal and regulatory context simultaneously.
+An AI agent operating on this data needs to operate within a defined set of constraints that reflect all of that legal and regulatory context simultaneously.
 Not sequentially.
 Not in separate systems.
 Together.

 Most AI deployments in this space today are point solutions.
 A chatbot that answers plan questions.
 An OCR tool that processes paper forms.
 They're better than nothing.
 But they're not connected to each other, and they're not governed in a way that makes a compliance officer comfortable extending them real authority.